TopPhan/7-BAR-LED/README.md

 📟 Displaying Numbers on 7-Segment LED Using AVR

-    This is a small project I made to practice controlling a 7-segment LED using an AVR microcontroller (ATmega16/32).
+    This is a small project I made to practice controlling a 7-segment LED using an AVR (ATmega16/32).
     I used Proteus for simulation and wrote the code in C.
     The program displays the number 07 on two 7-segment LEDs using multiplexing.